Pirates of the Caribbean: On Stranger Tides: Development

-On September 11, 2009, at Disney's D23 convention during a Disney event, Cook and Johnny Depp, in full Captain Jack Sparrow costume, announced that a fourth Pirates film was in development for a summer 2011 release.
+On September 11, 2009, during a presentation at Disney's D23 Expo, Cook and Johnny Depp, in full Captain Jack Sparrow costume, made the announcement that a fourth Pirates film was in development for a summer 2011 release.
 The title was announced as Pirates of the Caribbean: On Stranger Tides, later revealed to have been taken from Tim Powers's 1987 novel On Stranger Tides.
 Cook resigned in September 2009 after working for Disney for over 38 years.
 Depp's faith in Pirates of the Caribbean: On Stranger Tides was somewhat shaken after the resignation, with Depp explaining that "There's a fissure, a crack in my enthusiasm at the moment.
 It was all born in that office".
 Depp also explained Cook was one of the few who accepted his portrayal of Jack Sparrow: "When things went a little sideways on the first Pirates movie and others at the studio were less than enthusiastic about my interpretation of the character, Dick was there from the first moment.
 He trusted me".
-Regardless, on January 6, 2010, Disney announced that the film would be released in on May 20, 2011.
+Regardless, on January 6, 2010, Disney announced that the film would be released on May 20, 2011.

 Director Rob Marshall visited the Pirates of the Caribbean ride in Disneyland for inspiration, eventually paying homage with a skeleton holding a magnifying glass in Ponce de León's ship.
 Another ride reference scene featuring "Old Bill", the pirate who tries to share his rum with a cat, was also filmed but cut.
 Pintel and Ragetti were originally supposed to make an appearance, but director Rob Marshall opted out of the idea as he feared their roles would be cut.